Safe Spaces Should Be Safe

 Ellie Perez, Executive Director

-This is a survivor-led community archive for accountability, healing, and transparency.
-The Center is hurting under Ellie Perez.
+The Center is hurting.
 As documented in the letter "For many LGBTQ+ staff, clients, and volunteers, the Center was meant to be a refuge — a place of belonging after years of abuse, bullying, discrimination, and rejection from an unaccepting world.
-Instead, they found the same harm, from the very leadership entrusted to protect them.
-This has been a profound betrayal of the very people this organization exists to protect."
+Instead, they found the same harm, from the very leadership entrusted to protect them."

 📄 Read the letter ✉ Email the board